learn-co-curriculum/dsc-introduction-to-support-vector-machines/README.md

 ## Introduction

 By now you've learned a few techniques for classification; you touched upon it when talking about Naive Bayes, and again when you saw some supervised learning techniques such as logistic regression and decision trees.
-Now it's time for another popular classification technique&mdash;Support Vector Machines.
+Now it's time for another popular classification technique -- Support Vector Machines.

 ## Objectives

 You will be able to:

-- Understand what a Support Vector Machine is
+- Describe what is meant by margin classifiers
-- Understand the mathematical formulation of a simple max-margin classifier
+- Describe the mathematical components underlying soft and max-margin classifiers
-- Understand the mathematical formulation of a simple soft-margin classifier
+- Compare and contrast max-margin classifiers and soft-margin classifiers

 ## The idea

 The idea behind Support Vector Machines (also referred to as SVMs) is that you perform classification by finding the separation line or (in higher dimensions) "hyperplane" that maximizes the distance between two classes.
 With this, taking a look at the concept visually helps make sense of the process.

-Imagine you have a data set containing 2 classes:
+Imagine you have a dataset containing two classes:

 <img src="images/new_SVM_1.png" width="400">